2019 Italian Grand Prix: Pit stops

 By lap 19, the top three drivers (Leclerc, Lewis Hamilton, and Valtteri Bottas, in order) were in a pit window to replace the aging soft tyres they started their races on.
 Hamilton was the first to do so, replacing his with medium tyres.
 Leclerc pitted on lap 20, but elected instead to use the longer lasting but slower hard tyre.
 Bottas, who also chose the medium tyre, would not pit until lap 27.
 All three drivers returned to racing in the same order they'd been in before their pit stops.
-Carlos Sainz retired from the race on lap 27, after an error fitting his right front tyre in the pits forced him to stop near the exit to pit lane; this caused a brief virtual safety car.
+Carlos Sainz retired from the race on lap 29, after an error fitting his right front tyre in the pits forced him to stop near the exit to pit lane; this caused a brief virtual safety car.
 Shortly after, Daniil Kvyat's Toro Rosso suffered a mechanical breakdown just past turn 1, causing a second virtual safety car while his car was pushed to safety.

 In the meantime, Leclerc's lead would be challenged for the remainder of the race by the Mercedes drivers behind him.
 After Leclerc and Hamilton's pit stops, Hamilton came close on several occasions to overtaking Leclerc, more than once less than one second behind and enabling him to use DRS.
 Both drivers exchanged occasional driving errors and Leclerc was warned once for pushing Hamilton off track.
 Hamilton consistently stayed close to Leclerc, but was unable to overtake him for the race lead.
 On lap 42, Hamilton locked up his tyres at turn 1, allowing Bottas to pass him into 2nd position.
 Bottas, who had medium tyres eight laps younger than Hamilton's, was able to challenge Leclerc for the lead just as Hamilton had done.
 Bottas came within one second of Leclerc on multiple occasions in the race's later stages, but, like Hamilton, he could not overtake Leclerc.

 Race finish

 The Grand Prix ended with Leclerc claiming his second consecutive race win and Ferrari's first win in Italy since Fernando Alonso won the 2010 edition of the race.
 It would be Leclerc's last victory until the 2022 Bahrain Grand Prix.
 Bottas was less than a second behind to take 2nd, and Hamilton, who made a late-race pit stop for soft tyres set the fastest lap of the race and took the last step of the podium.
 Renault's Daniel Ricciardo and Nico Hülkenberg finished strong in 4th and 5th positions, promoting Renault into 5th in the Constructor's championship.
 This also meant that they were only 18 points behind fourth placed McLaren.
-Alexander Albon managed a 6th-place finish for Red Bull, finishing one second behind Hulkenberg.
+Alexander Albon managed a 6th-place finish for Red Bull, finishing one second behind Hülkenberg.
 Pérez and Verstappen, who both started at the back of the grid, ended in 7th and 8th.
 Antonio Giovinazzi (Alfa Romeo) finished 9th and Lando Norris (McLaren) finished in tenth, the final points position.